-There's no single test for schizophrenia.
-The condition is usually diagnosed after assessment by a mental health specialist.
+There is no single test for schizophrenia.
+It is usually diagnosed after assessment by a mental health specialist.

 If you're concerned you may be developing schizophrenia, talk to your GP as soon as possible.